GNOME/gimp/devel-docs/README.md

 Nevertheless we often recommend to rather work on topics which you appreciate, or even better: fixes for bugs you encounter or features you want.
-These are the most self-rewarding contributions which will really make you feel like developing on GIMP means developing for yourself.
+These are the most self-rewarding contributions which will really make you feel like developing on LIGMA means developing for yourself.

 ### Core Contributors

 ### Maintainers

-GIMP maintainers have a few more responsibilities, in particular regarding releases and coordination.
+LIGMA maintainers have a few more responsibilities, in particular regarding releases and coordination.

 Some of these duties include:

-- setting the version of GIMP as well as the API version.
+- setting the version of LIGMA as well as the API version.
 This is explained in [libtool-instructions.txt](libtool-instructions.txt).
 - Making a release by followng accurately the process described in [release-howto.txt](release-howto.txt).
-- Managing dependencies: except for core projects (such as `babl` and `GEGL`), we should stay as conservative as possible for the stable branch (otherwise distributions might end up getting stuck providing very old GIMP versions).
+- Managing dependencies: except for core projects (such as `babl` and `GEGL`), we should stay as conservative as possible for the stable branch (otherwise distributions might end up getting stuck providing very old LIGMA versions).
 On development builds, we should verify any mandatory dependency is at the very least available in Debian testing and MSYS2; we may be a bit more adventurous for optional dependencies yet stay reasonable (a feature is not so useful if nobody can build